ShanandaDokka/RepairIt/README.md

 ### Gemini API Integration:
 * The app integrates with the Gemini AI API, which is used to fetch data such as device scores.
 The API interaction enables the app to provide dynamic content and insights, like repairability scores, based on user inputs.

+### Google Maps API Integration:
+* The app integrates with the Google Maps API, which is used to fetch data on nearby repair shops for devices the user requires fixing.
+The API interaction enables the app to provide dynamic content and insights.

 # Outline
 - `RepairIt/ios/Runner`